Hackers are forcing smart TVs, Chromecasts to promote PewDiePie

 He said it took about 30 minutes to get his script ready.

-You can secure your devices by going to your router settings and preventing it from forwarding your network traffic to ports 8008, 8443 and 8009.
-He also recommended turning off Universal Plug and Play, settings that allow you to add devices to your network without much effort.
+You can secure your devices by going to your router's settings and preventing it from forwarding your network traffic to ports 8008, 8443 and 8009.
+He also recommended turning off Universal Plug and Play settings that allow you to add devices to your network without much effort.

-The script had been running since about 8 a.m.
-ET, and in two hours hijacked more than 5,500 devices.
+The script had been running since about 5 a.m.
+PT and, in two hours, hijacked more than 5,500 devices.

 Discuss: Hackers are forcing smart TVs, Chromecasts to promote PewDiePie